 A fee-for-service plan refers to hiring a “financial planner” to review your situation and make independent recommendations for improvements that are “in your best interests” only.
 Compensation is solely to produce the plan and there is no product sale involved.
 If the plan recommended a need that required purchasing a product i.e. life insurance, you would then research and find an advisor licensed to sell the product and purchase through that individual.

-In simple terms, it includes the first four steps of the plan but excludes Step Five: Implementation and Step 6: Monitoring the plan.
-Below is a chart for reference where the omitted steps five and six are grayed out.
+In simple terms, it includes the first four steps of the Full Service Financial Plan but excludes Step Five: Implementation and Step 6: Monitoring the plan as shown below.

 Articles on advisor compensation models

 - Find the perfect financial planner

 - Directory of Canadian fee-for-service planners, advisers, and coaches.

 - Fee-Only Financial Advisors: What You Need to Know